RisabBiswas/MTMS-Med-Seg-KD/README.md

   <img alt="Light" src="/assets/Results.png" width="70%">
 &nbsp; &nbsp; &nbsp; &nbsp;
 </p>

-## Description
-This master’s thesis investigates the feasibility of knowledge transfer between neural networks for medical image segmentation tasks, specifically focusing on the transfer from a larger multi-task “Teacher” network to a smaller “Student” network.

 ## MTMS-Contrastive Knowledge Distillation
 The overall architecture of our multi-task multi-scale contrastive knowledge distillation framework for segmentation.